Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 The final step of sRGB conversion is to convert the â„“RGB triple of floating-point values into the sRGB triple of bytes.
 There's obviously a quantization, but there's also a nonlinear transformation called the

 The gamma transform is pretty simple, though much nonsense has been written about it too.
 Basically, when we convert from a float to a byte, we lose a lot of precision.
 Each byte has only has 256 possible values, so we need to be careful about how we allocate that coding space.
-The human visual system is nonlinear, so it makes sense for the brightnesses signified by these 256 values to also be distributed nonlinearly.
-Equivalently, the screen should have a nonlinear response to input[19].
+The human visual system is sensitive to proportional changes, so in particular it is very sensitive to changes in dim values.
+Therefore, it makes sense to allocate more of our limited codepoints to that region, by applying a nonlinear transform before quantizing.
 The gamma transform is this nonlinearity.
+(The screen is of course then engineered[28] to undo this transformation, so that the original real luminance is still displayed.)

-In sum: we apply the inverse gamma transform to the floating-point data, quantize to bytes, and send it to the screen.
-The display hardware then applies the forward gamma transform, displaying nonlinear brightnesses.
-These nonlinear brightnesses are interpreted by the nonlinear human visual system in a way where the quantization inaccuracy is spread over the range of brightnesses fairly evenly.
+In sum: we apply the inverse gamma transform to the linear floating-point data to make it nonlinear and more codepoints near zero, quantize to bytes, and send it to the screen.
+The display hardware then applies the forward gamma transform, converting the nonlinear data into linear (true) brightnesses.
+These linear brightnesses are interpreted by the human visual system in a way where the quantization inaccuracy is spread more evenly over the range of brightnesses.

 The particular transformation the sRGB standard uses is a combination of a power law and a linear bias[29].
 The specifics aren't very interesting; see the link for particulars.
 But, to save you (and me!) the trouble, here are implementations in Python and C++ that do the conversions: